MakoriNyachaki/Bellabeat-Case-Study---Capstone-Project/README.md

   summarise(avg_inte = mean(total_intensity))
 ```

-Then we visualze the data usin an histogram to view the hourly insity as it compares through each hour of the day and know the time when the customers are most active.
+Then we visualize the data using a histogram to view the hourly intensity as it compares through each hour of the day and know the time when the customers are most active.
 ```{r}
 hourly_int %>%
   ggplot(mapping = aes(x=time, y = avg_inte)) + geom_histogram(stat = "identity", fill = "darkgreen") +